1606 Richmond - The Prince Golfer

 Early London golf courses - Molesey Hurst and Blackheath

 Golf in England was sporadic until the end of the eighteenth century.
-There are cryptic references to golf at Royston in Hertfordshire in 1624 and elsewhere in London in 1655 and 1659, but the details are scant.
+There are references to golf at Royston in 1624, Newcastle in 1647 and elsewhere in London in 1655 and 1659, but the details are scant.

 One hundred years later, in 1758, the Rev Carlyle describes playing on a golf course at Molesey Hurst (now Hurst Park), which is about four miles south-west of Richmond.
+This is the first definite course that we can locate in England.
 Shortly after this, the Blackheath golfers began their regular golfing competitions in south-east London, where they have been in continuous existence ever since.

 1. Based on research by Dr Neil Millar, Through the Green September 2016 pp 14-18